garethjmsaunders/digital-code-style-guide/commit-messages.md

 # Commit message style guide

-Version 1.3.1
+Version 1.3.2
-Last updated: Sunday 9 October 2016
+Last updated: Wednesday 19 October 2016

 The terms MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are used in this document with the meanings found in [RFC 2119: Key words for use in RFCs to indicate requirement levels](https://www.ietf.org/rfc/rfc2119.txt).